 Wine Cap Mushrooms, also known as Hypholoma Fasciculare or the 'Sulphur Tuft,' is a species of gilled mushroom that grows in clusters on woodchip mulch or deciduous forest floors.

-Wine cap mushrooms are one of the more common types of mushrooms and belong to a large family of fungi called Strophariaceae.
+Wine Caps are common mushrooms and belong to a large family of fungi called Strophariaceae.
 Wine cap mushrooms can be identified by their brownish caps with paler margins and their clustered appearance on decaying wood chips, as shown above from northern Ohio.

 Wine Cap Mushrooms have been cultivated for their medicinal properties since ancient times.